whisthq/whist/README.md

 # Whist Browser & Cloud Tabs Framework

-This repository contains the bulk of the code for the Whist Browser, previously known as Whist Application Streaming, following a [monorepo](https://en.wikipedia.org/wiki/Monorepo) structure.
+This repository contains the bulk of the code written by the Whist team for the Whist Browser and its Cloud Tabs framework, following a [monorepo](https://en.wikipedia.org/wiki/Monorepo) structure.

 ## Repository Status